Ask Jean: Skincare for a Ski Trip?

 #4: Face oil

 I smooth goop face oil immediately after cleansing with the wipes—and I reapply as often as I think of it.
-It’s made with nutrient-rich organic oils (11 of them, including sunflower, olive, evening primrose, borage) that sink in on contact and leave skin nourished, plump, and supple.
+It’s made with organic oils (11 of them, including sunflower, olive, evening primrose, borage) that sink in on contact and leave skin nourished and supple.
 It is also an instant fix for makeup that looks flakey or dry (often because your skin is dry underneath it): Smooth the oil between your fingers and pat over your makeup, avoiding eye makeup (but including under eye).

 #5: Face balm

 Layer thick balm over oil or regular moisturizer to super-charge skin conditioning.
 It also feels amazing to slather over your face the second you come in from the elements; the aptly named Wonder Balm from Connock London is brilliant for all of the above, not to mention smoothing into cuticles, lips, under eye—anywhere you need a little extra.
 Wonder Balm is the amazing extra.

 #6: Drink water, watch the alcohol, and take fish oil.